danionescu0/home-automation/README.md

 * unlock a electromagnetic door through the press of a button on the app or through fingerprint
 * control various types of electric curtains (open / close)
-* control remote wall sockets
+* control remote wall sockets (433 mhz versions by clonning their signal)
-* toggle lights on / off
+* toggle lights on / off (Livolo switches (check the product [here](https://www.aliexpress.com/item/Free-Shipping-Livolo-EU-Standard-Remote-Switch-White-Crystal-Glass-Panel-110-250V-Wall-Light-Remote/629004768.html?spm=2114.13010608.0.126.Mt7G6z)))
 * toggle all lights off (single action)
 * monitor temperature, humidity, light level, air quality, human presence
 * display charts with sensors data
-* ability to activate an actuator(light, courtain etc) on a time schedule
+* ability to activate an actuator(light, courtain etc) on a time schedule and based on sensors data and actuators state
 * email notifications if the alarm is set and someone enters the house
 * burgler mode (lights are randomly toggled on and off and voices are played)
-* ability to react to sensors output: you can easily write a piece of code (a listener) to react to sensors data

 ### Project structure ###
 * The python code for the raspberry pi is inside python_server folder